 Right now, somewhere in your organization, a phone is ringing.
-The patient experience when that call is answered can, and does, have an impact on your reputation and, ultimately, your bottom line.
+How the call is answered affects your reputation.
+Ultimately, the bottom line feels the result.
 We’ve seen healthcare organizations spend thousands of dollars on ad campaigns that tout the merits of high quality, compassionate and personalized health care services.
 But what happens when a customer calls to schedule a first appointment or ask a question?
-Does every phone encounter reinforce the brand and support the mission, vision and values – or is it seen as an interruption?
+Does every phone encounter reinforce the brand and support the mission, vision and values?

 Our company does thousands of mystery shopping phone calls every year to hospitals and medical practices to help our clients understand and improve the customer experience.
 What we hear during these phone encounters often strikes fear and dread in the hearts of administration.
-Angry attendants, cold transfers, rude remarks or just being bounced from recorded message to another are just a few of the issues we uncover during mystery shopping.
+On mystery shops we find angry attendants, cold transfers, and rude remarks.

 The bottom line is that one phone call may be the only opportunity you have to impress and engage a caller.
 In fact, we ask each mystery shopper to tell us how likely they would be to seek future care with the organization based on this one encounter.
 A startling 35% will not.

 If you want to improve CAHPS scores, don’t forget the phone experience.
-We have found that first time callers will generalize that the kind of encounter they have over the phone is the same treatment they will get in person.
+We have found that first time callers will generalize that the kind of encounter.
+They assume the encounter they have over the phone is the same treatment they will get in person.

 Every element of the patient experience should build trust.
-So the next time the phone rings, pay attention to how the call is handled.
+The next time the phone rings, pay attention.
 It may give you some insight into your reputation and market share.